AGENDA - DAY TWO

 Harmonising standards for bio-based to accelerate buyer uptake

-Lack of clear and consisient standards for novel biosolutions create buyer hesitancy, increase qualification delays, and lead to greenwashing fears, all of which slow B2B adoption of bio-based drop-in solutions.
+Lack of clear and consistent standards for novel biosolutions create buyer hesitancy, increase qualification delays, and lead to greenwashing fears, all of which slow B2B adoption of bio-based drop-in solutions.
 This session highlights the urgent need for clear, comprehensive, harmonised European standards on bio-content, performance, and sustainability to accelerate market uptake.
 The panel explores where we are on the journey towards harmonisation and considers the next steps towards developing robust yet practical frameworks that B2B buyers can trust and understand, and that regulators will accept.

 14:30